 We’ve made a collection of the best value DDR3 RAM offerings.
 These are all DIMM modules that are compatible with the PC3 12800 specification, and can massively improve your system performance when in ram limited scenarios.

-We’ve picked out RAM modules that are from reputable manufacturers, and offer reliable performance.
+We’ve picked out RAM modules of the DDR 3 memory type for this page, not the more prevalent DDR 4 modules found in more recent hardware changes, that are from reputable manufacturers, and offer reliable performance.

 We’ve compared the performance of different DDR3 RAM modules, and selected the options that represent the best value to be featured in this lineup.
 These are our recommended options for upgrading your system RAM, or for equipping a new build with DDR3 RAM.